 - Fewer supported phones

 The best part of Walmart Family Mobile is that each additional line is only $25 no matter the base plan you start with.
-The biggest savings will come from the unlimited plan with several lines but most people will have no trouble getting by on 14GB.
-Unfortunately, if you or a family member uses up the data, there are no overages and they stay connected at 2G speeds.
+Of course, the biggest savings will come from the unlimited plan with several lines, but most people will be OK getting by on 5GB.
+Unfortunately, if you or a family member uses up the data, there are no overages, and they stay connected at 2G speeds.
 This is enough for emails and messaging apps but not much more.

 - Great T-Mobile network with 5G

 - Unlimited talk and text

 - Find it in a Walmart store

 - No overages if you use up data